Stephen Ostermiller's Blog

 Could be Improved

 • The Ergodox EZ doesn't have dedicated number pad, function, or media keys.
 As a workaround you need a layer to be able to press those buttons.
+I don't find this the be as nice as dedicated buttons.
+I endu up using the number pad far less with this keyboard than I used to with a full-size keyboard.

 • The layout editor doesn't have a batch mode or search and replace.
 It is time consuming to create similar layers.